ERP Selection Guide

 Many organizations face resource constraints when building an ERP project team to assist with software selection.
 There are several ways to address this challenge depending on your unique situation:

-• If your organization has identified an ideal ERP project manager, but he/she is having difficulty balancing their day job with the project, you may want to backfill their day job.
+- If your organization has identified an ideal ERP project manager, but they are having difficulty balancing their day job with the project, you may want to backfill their day job.
 Strong ERP project management is important, and an internal project manager has the intel necessary to make difficult decisions when your team faces challenges.

 4. Determine Your Business Requirements